itay-rubin/ImageProcessing_Panorama/README.md

 First a video is splitted info frames.

-The homography between frames is calculated with Harris corner detector and sample descriptors, and the RANSAC algorithm.
+The homography between frames is calculated with Harris corner detector.
+MOPS descriptors are extracted using gaussian pyramids among others.
+The descriptors are matched using RANSAC algorithm among others...

-After that the panorama is getting stitched all toghether.
+After all the panorama is getting stitched all toghether.

 Notes: